 - Reading it’s color code (will be added later).

 Current through a resistor:

 Electric current flows through power sources, components and connectors in a manner similar to how water flows through pumps, pipes and appliances.
-Water and electric don’t behave exactly the same of course, but while studying basic electronics, you will be presented with water analogies that help you imagine current flow through components and the entire circuit.
+Water and electricity don’t behave exactly the same of course.
+But, while studying basic electronics, you will be presented with water analogies that help you imagine current flow through components and the entire circuit.

 Ohms law : I = V/R